The McNab Dog – Everything You Need to Know Before You Adopt One

 The McNab breed is generally calm but can be a little aggressive when properly trained.
 It does not have much of a tolerance for other dogs.
 The McNab Breed also has a natural instinct to herd and guard cattle.

-The McNab dog breed – Physical Characteristics
+The McNab Dog Breed – Physical Characteristics

 The McNab dog breed is physically characterized by its short legs, small heads, and square appearance.
 The McNab Dog has a large white chest and is generally black with brown markings.
 It has small ears, a long tail, small triangular ears, and a large curved nose.